Reporting Quickly and Accurately

 If an emergency call is pressed within the Shield coverage area, an alert is sent to the CWRU Communications Center that you may need help.
 Included in this alert is your profile information with a map of your current location.
 Your phone then calls the CWRU Communications Center and you are connected with emergency response.

-Once set, the safety check timer will run until the user turns it off or it expires.
-If the pre-determined time expires, CWRU Shield sends a text message to the emergency contact in the user’s profile alerting them you may need assistance.
+Once set, the Friend Watch timer will run until the user turns it off or it expires.
+It will also send a text message to your emergency contacts in your CWRU Shield app profile alerting them you have set a Friend Watch.
+The text message also contains a link to a map with your current location.
+If the pre-determined time expires, CWRU Shield sends a text message to the emergency contact alerting them you may need assistance.
 Included in the text message is a description of your activity along with a link to a map showing your most recent location.
-It can also contact CWRU police, if the user chooses.

-Access the Tips section to quickly send photos and videos—anonymously, if desired—directly to CWRU Police.
+Access the non-emergency Tips section to quickly send photos and videos—anonymously, if desired—directly to CWRU Police.
 These might include crime tips, suspicious activity, icy sidewalks, parking violations or maintenance issues.
+These can be sent from anywhere you have cellular or WiFi connection and do not need to be on campus.

 Do not use Tips for emergency situations; you should use the emergency calling feature for dangerous or emergency situations.
 And please, do not put yourself in harm’s way to capture a Tips report.